 The alms ritual is a sacred rite – not a tourist attraction.
 Tourists are encouraged to sit back from the street, snap photographs without a flash, and quietly observe in an unobtrusive way.
 This will preserve the sanctity of the tradition for locals and tourists alike.”

 Our trip started with a few days in Cambodia, followed by a few days in Luang Prabang.
 We flew on Lao Airlines.
 We stayed at Rosewood Luang Prabang, a quaint hillside resort.
 The suites are uniquely decorated, the staff are friendly and accommodating, and the Elephant Bridge Bar over the river is a divine spot for evening cocktails.

 We had a wonderful guide who showed us around the town; he was a monk himself and very friendly, pointing out the cultural highlights along the way.
 While we were in town, we also had the chance to watch the giving of alms.
 In the evening, you should drop by the night market which is a fun family-friendly place to shop at.
 We recommend having dinner at Secret Pizza.

 There are a handful of things to do in Vientiane that take advantage of the city’s languid vibe.
-A good place to start is with a visit to one of the many religious sites (around two thirds of the country’s population is Buddhist).
+A good place to start is to visit a religious site.
+(Around two thirds of the country’s population is Buddhist.)